Generic filters

 Diagnostic testing

 All of our students complete baseline assessments in literacy and numeracy at the beginning of Year 9.
 Your results help us to understand what you can do already, what gaps you may have in your learning, and what you need to learn next.
 They help your teachers design programmes suited to your learning needs, and to provide the support and/or extension you may require.
 They also show how well you are learning in comparison with other students nationwide.
-Literacy and numeracy testing is done again at the end of Year 9 and the end of Year 10 so that we can see the progress you have made and set new goals as a result.
+Further testing of reading, writing and maths is done again at the end of Year 9 so that we can see the progress you have made and set new goals as a result.

 NCEA Levels 2 & 3